johngorski/johngorski.github.io/_posts/2019-08-22-optionals.md

 title: "Principles of using Java Optionals | John Gorski"
 ---

+# Principles of using Java Optionals

 Java 8's Optional is a nuanced beast.
 Depending on code you read that uses it, you may be an acolyte or you might never want to touch Java 8's functional programming libraries again.
 Here's how you write code that gets readers into the first category rather than the second.

 Optionals help us devote less of our code to avoiding NullPointerExceptions and give us elegant ways to consume function results which may be empty.

-# Avoiding NPEs Before Optionals: The Null Object pattern
+## Avoiding NPEs Before Optionals: The Null Object pattern

 Our wonderful computer programming skills are meant for a greater purpose than null checks.